pmndrs/drei/README.md

 It will create a transparent plane that blends the caustics of the objects it receives into your scene.
 It will only render once and not take resources any longer!

 Make sure to use the `debug` flag to help you stage your contents.
-Like ContactShadows and AccumulativeShadows the planes faces Y up.
+Like ContactShadows and AccumulativeShadows the plane faces Y up.
 It is recommended to use [leva](https://github.com/pmndrs/leva) to configue the props above as some can be micro fractional depending on the models (intensity, worldRadius, ior and backfaceIor especially).

 ```jsx
 <Caustics debug backfaces lightSource={[2.5, 5, -2.5]} frustum={4}>